North Country (film)

 North Country is a 2005 American drama film directed by Niki Caro, starring Charlize Theron, Frances McDormand, Sean Bean, Richard Jenkins, Michelle Monaghan, Jeremy Renner, Woody Harrelson, and Sissy Spacek.
 The screenplay by Michael Seitzman was inspired by the 2002 book Class Action: The Story of Lois Jenson and the Landmark Case That Changed Sexual Harassment Law by Clara Bingham and Laura Leedy Gansler, which chronicled the case of Jenson v.
-Eveleth Taconite Company.
+Eveleth Taconite Company and USW Local 2705 which supported the employer's efforts through the horrific events and ensuing legal battles.

 Plot

-In 1989, Josey Aimes flees from her abusive husband back to her hometown in northern Minnesota with her children, Sammy and Karen, and moves in with her parents, Alice and Hank.
-Hank is ashamed of Josey, who had Sammy as a teenager by an unknown father, and believes Josey is promiscuous.
-While working a job washing hair, Josey reconnects with an old acquaintance, Glory Dodge, who works at the local iron mine and suggests Josey do the same, as a job there pays six times more than what Josey's making now.
-When Josey takes the job, her relationship with Hank becomes strained.
-Hank also works at the mine and believes women shouldn't be working there, so Josey and her children move in with Glory and her husband, Kyle.
+In 1989, Josey Aimes flees from her abusive husband with her children, Sammy and Karen.
+She returns to her hometown in northern Minnesota's Iron Range to live with her parents, Alice and Hank.
+Hank is ashamed of his daughter, who had Sammy as a teenager by an unknown father: he believes she is promiscuous.
+While working in a hair salon, Josey reconnects with former acquaintance, Glory Dodge.
+She works at the local iron mine who suggests she do the same, as a job there pays six times more than what she earns now.

-Josey quickly befriends several other female workers at the mine and soon realizes the women are constant targets for sexual harassment and humiliation by most of their male co-workers, who, like Hank, believe the women are taking jobs more appropriate for men.
+When Josey takes the job, her relationship with Hank becomes more strained.
+He also works at the mine and believes that women should not be working there, so Josey and her children move in with Glory and her husband, Kyle.
+Josey quickly befriends several other female workers at the mine and soon realizes the women are constant targets for sexual harassment and humiliation by most of their male co-workers.
+They, like Hank, believe the women are taking jobs more appropriate for men.

 Josey in particular is targeted by Bobby Sharp, her ex-boyfriend from high school.
-Josey tries to talk to her supervisor, Arlen Pavich, about the problem, but he refuses to take her concerns seriously.
-The women experience additional harassment and even abuse in retaliation, and Bobby spreads rumors that Josey attempted to seduce him, leading his wife to publicly berate and humiliate Josey at Sammy's hockey game.
-Sammy begins to resent the way the townspeople treat them and comes to believe the gossip about his mother's alleged promiscuity.
+She tries to talk to her supervisor, Arlen Pavich, about the problem, but he refuses to take her concerns seriously.
+The women experience additional harassment and even abuse in retaliation.
+After Josey rebuffs Bobby's sexual advances, he spreads rumors that she attempted to seduce him, leading to his wife's public beration and humiliation of her at Sammy's hockey game.
+Sammy resents how the townspeople treat them and starts to believe the gossip about his mother's alleged promiscuity.